MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 Modernizing your applications can rapidly transform your business or organization.
 The goal of application modernization is to rapidly enhance operations with solutions that allow your business to scale.
 Adopting platform-as-a-service (PaaS) technologies gives you these benefits.

+**PaaS solutions:**

-PaaS technologies give you the flexibility to modernize any application or framework.
+PaaS gives you the flexibility to modernize any application or framework.
 Your applications running .NET, Java/Spring, Python, or multiple frameworks have a home in a PaaS solution.
 You can choose three variations of PaaS technologies depending on the balance of control and productivity you want (*see figure*).

 :::image type="content" source="../../_images/modernize/app-platforms/app-modernize-586.png" alt-text="Graphic showing the application platform options, moving from control to productivity.
 The bottom of the graphic shows on-premises solutions.
 Moving up, you see container platforms, application platforms, and low-code and no-code platforms.":::